This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Brew compost tea from finished compost for liquid fertilizer.

-This green recycling reduces waste while building soil health naturally.
+This recycling reduces waste while building soil health naturally.

 Removing Spent Plants and Weeds

-Clean garden debris prevents creating a pathogen playground in your soil.
+Smart garden debris disposal now prevents creating a pathogen playground for spring.

 Preventing Disease Pathogens